 ‘…knowing begins and ends in experience, but it does not end in the experience in which it begins.’ from American philosopher C. I. Lewis.

-Here’s a picture I used in my presentation.
+At the start of this post there’s a picture I used in my presentation.
 I like it so much that I used it in an earlier journal Look On The Bright Side and for obvious reasons.
-Sometimes though, things can be less than obvious.
+Sometimes, graffiti aside, things can be less than obvious.
 Sometimes we fail to imagine a future, other times we don’t see the past.

 This photo was taken roughly where Robert Mallet conducted an experiment that was non-obvious to anyone in 1849.
 His design was clever enough that the global geophysical industry has mimicked it unknowingly for 160 years.
 Of course, some tens of people know but hundreds of thousands of geoscientists have no clue of this original bit of thinking.
 Nor did I until I attended a further-education class in 2011.
 I’ve been a member of the Society of Exploration Geophysicists for going on forty years and I’ve regularly attended short courses given by distinguished instructors such as Julien Meunier.

 Meunier used the experience of his life’s work to tell us all about ‘Seismic Acquisition from Yesterday to Tomorrow’.
 His introduction took me by surprise.
-The class in San Antonio, Texas jumped to where we walk our dog.
+From the classroom in San Antonio, Texas we jumped to where we walk our dog on the other side of the Atlantic.
 There, on that same beach in 1849, Mallet was interested in understanding earthquakes in order to protect against them.

 The mercury rippled before he heard the explosion.
-He had proved that the energy moved through the rock.
+Even with his explosives on the surface, he had proved that the energy moved through the sub-surface rock.
 Furthermore the ripples were waves radiating away from the source.
 Moreover, he had an idea of the wavefront’s propagation velocity.
 Not an accurate idea but that’s hardly the point.
 He had vision.
 He was resourceful.
 I read yesterday that he came from the Mallet family that ran the Victoria Foundry, just off Capel Street – you know the company that provided the ironwork for Kingsbridge Station in 1845 and others.
 No, of course you don’t know unless like me you picked up a swap book before Covid from the Pavillion Cinema The Liffey in Dublin by JW de Courcy (the last movie we attended was Sorry We Missed You).

 Being on the fifth floor in Wellington, I must have decided that I didn’t want to die compressed to a pancake under the collapsing weight of the many floors above.
 Believe me, I was awoken, startled by a weird sensation like the firm bed was momentarily turning to a waterbed.
 I saw the lamp standard had become an upright pendulum.
 The silence of my room had been replaced by a creaking of doors and a short rattling of windows.
 I didn’t hesitate until I was outside the room.
 The Kiwis are ‘well used to these tremors’ was how the receptionist politely explained why I had been the only one at the emergency muster point.
 This was when I asked for a spare key standing barefoot in the lobby in shorts and T-shirt unable to remember how I panicked and forgot my passport and credit cards.